CollectQT/quirell/readme.md

     # no way to do this yet

-If you added new top level file or folder, add it to the **Project Architecture** section of this readme
+If you added a new folder, add it to the **Project Architecture** section of this readme

+### Getting Developer Access

+If you want developer access to the collectqt/quirell repository, ask a [CollectQT team member](https://gitlab.com/groups/collectqt/members) to give you developer access.
+At the current time, the specific team member you would ask for this is [Lynn Cyrin](https://gitlab.com/u/cyrin).
+Before asking for developer access, create or assign yourself to an issue to that other people know what you are working on.

+---

 ## Project Architecture